Goals

 An logic analyzer allows you to examine the signals sent by the keyboard.
 Here is an inexpensive 8-channel logic analyzer made by Hiletgo (click photo to enlarge):

 You must also ground the logic analyzer.
 Voltage is relative: when looking at a signal, the reading is the difference from a reference voltage, which in this case should be the ground provided by the Pi.
-If you don't connect the logic analyzer to the Pi's ground, then it will be measuring voltage against whatever happens to be on the pins, which can act as tiny antennae.
-Identify the ground pin on the analyzer and use a black jumper to connect it to the keyboard ground.
+If you don't tie the logic analyzer's ground to the Pi's ground, then it will be measuring voltage against whatever happens to be on the pins, which can act as tiny antennae.
+Identify the ground pin on the analyzer and use a black jumper to connect it to an open ground pin on your Pi.

 Open the Logic 2 application you installed on your laptop as part of prelab preparation.
 When the logic analyzer is unconnected, the start-up screen is similar to this: